canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-setup-k8s.md

 * AWS EKS
 * Azure AKS (**Coming Soon**)

-The how-to guide below shows you how to set up these to be used with Charmed Spark.
+The how-to guide below shows you how to set up these to be used with Charmed Apache Spark.

 #### MicroK8s